-1. The Jury evaluates the solutions of the IYNT problems presented by the Teams and the Team performances in SFs by publicly showing integer Grades.
-The GC may issue guidelines or grading criteria aimed at improved scoring.
-Each individual Juror decides on their own Grades and bears sole responsibility over the Grades.
+- 1. In all SFs, the Jury evaluates the solutions of the IYNT problems presented by the Teams and the Team performances by publicly showing integer Grades.
+The grading reflects whether a Team is successful in their performance.
+Guidelines and particular criteria aimed at improved grading are made public by the GC.
+Each individual Juror decides on each Grade and bears sole responsibility over the Grade.
+Each Grade is public.
 No Grade can be corrected retroactively.
-Each Juror must publicly justify any of their Grades upon the request of Team Captains or the Chairperson.
+Each Juror must publicly justify any of their Grades upon the request of Team Captains or the Chairperson. - 2.
+The Jury for each SF Group is composed of independent experts and Team Leaders such that their Teams do not take part in the respective Group.
+The Jury for each Group is formed by the GC in cooperation with the LOC.

-- 2. Groups of Jury for SFs are composed of independent experts and Team Leaders such that their Teams do not take part in the respective SF.
-The Jury is formed by the GC in cooperation with the LOC. - 3.
-One of the Jurors in each Group is the Chairperson who conducts the SF and ensures that the Regulations are respected.
+3. One of the Jurors in each Group is the Chairperson who conducts the SF and ensures that the Regulations are respected.
 The Chairperson is appointed by the GC or by an accredited Committee before the beginning of the SF.